 - I also use high-quality shampoo/conditioner.
 At the moment, my favorite is the Arbonne Fortifying shampoo and conditioner.
 They are formulated with all natural, botanical ingredients, and without sulfates, parabens, animal by-products, etc. The ColorLast Technology and special botanical blend protects and moisturizes your hair while increasing vibrancy and extending color.
 Trust me, you’ll love it.

 To read more about keeping bleached hair healthy, check out “How to Keep Bleached Hair Healthy.”
-You’ll never be able to grow hair faster if you are constantly creating breakage.
+You’ll never be able to grow long hair faster if you are constantly creating breakage.
 Okay, now that we understand how vital it is to keep your hair healthy…..

 2. Trim Your Hair Every Six Weeks